 Located in Curryroe, Co Roscommon, the price for one is €8 and children under 18 months go for free.

 The opening hours are Monday to Saturday 11am to 6pm and Sundays from 12 pm to 6 pm.
 The farm stays open between 17 March through September.

 38. Celtic Gardens and Discovery Trails in Brigit’s Garden

 Brigit’s Garden is a family-friendly sanctuary in the West of Ireland, regarded as one of the most spectacular Celtic gardens in the country.
-Aside of all the Celtic heritage and mythology in the gardens, there is a nature trail, a fairy fort and a natural playground to explore.
+Aside from all the Celtic heritage and mythology in the gardens, there is a nature trail, a fairy fort and a natural playground to explore.

 On the site, there is a visitor’s centre and a garden café that serves freshly made food.

 Brigit’s Garden is located in Roscahill, Co Galway, just a 20-minute drive from Galway city.
-The gardens are generally open between 10.00 am to 5.00 pm and admission in is €8 for adults and €5 for kids.
+The gardens are generally open between 10.00 am to 5.00 pm and admission is €8 for adults and €5 for kids.
 During the months October-March it’s a few euros cheaper.